Beach Club Vibes

 Boutique pool area at Chambao Marbella at Puente Romano

 Chambao Marbella is also at Puente Romano, but it's a different vibe.
-This boutique beach and pool club specialises in Andalusian-Japanese cuisine.
-It's more intimate than El Chiringuito and attracts a fashion-conscious crowd.
+This boutique beach and pool club specialises in Andalusian-Japanese cuisine and draws a fashion-conscious crowd.

-Rated 4.2 from 497 reviews.
-Price level is €€€€.
-Live music and cocktails feature, but the food is the main draw here.
-It's a good pick for a long lunch that turns into sundowners.
+It's more intimate than El Chiringuito.
+Live music and cocktails feature, but the food is the main draw.
+A good pick for a long lunch that turns into sundowners.

 Amare Beach Club Marbella